maliozdemir1/dsa210-project-impact-of-climate-on-gastronomic-diversity/README.md

 ---

 ## 3. Hypotheses

-- **H₀:** There is no significant relationship between regional climate indicators and the caloric intensity of traditional cuisines.
-- **H₁:** Regional climate indicators (lower average temperatures, higher precipitation) are positively correlated with higher caloric intensity of traditional cuisines.
+**Null Hypothesis 1 (H₀₁):** Regional climate conditions (average temperature, precipitation) do not have a significant impact on the caloric intensity of traditional cuisines.
+**Alternative Hypothesis 1 (H₁₁):** Colder or more humid regions have significantly higher caloric intensity in their traditional cuisines compared to warmer regions.

+**Null Hypothesis 2 (H₀₂):** The type distribution of regional cuisines (meat-based, vegetable-based, pastry, dessert, etc.) is independent of regional climate conditions.
+**Alternative Hypothesis 2 (H₁₂):** Climate conditions significantly influence the type distribution of traditional foods (e.g., colder regions exhibit more meat-based and pastry-heavy cuisines).

 ---